According to Wikipedia,

 Oglethorpe University is known for it's academic work in the following disciplines:

-Oglethorpe University's most influential alumni faculty include professors and professionals in the fields of Anthropology, History, and Business.
+Oglethorpe University's most influential alumni include professors and professionals in the fields of History, Anthropology, and Business.
 Here are some of Oglethorpe University's most famous alumni: